UtahRETC/JavaProgrammer1Class2017/classes/week_01_slides.md

 ==**Code editor**==: this is a program used to write anything, including code.
 Examples include Nodepad, Notepad++, Sublime Text, Atom, IntelliJ.
 If you're unsure about white editor to use, start with [Atom](https://atom.io/).

+What ever you use, make sure you disable syntax highlighting.

 -----------------------------------------------------------------------------

 ==**Terminal/Command Prompt**==: this is a program used to _run_ other programs.
 Your computer already has this program installed.